-At any stage of applying for a patent, or in the commercialization process of an Invention, if the University has not otherwise assigned to a third party the right to pursue the same, the Vice President for Research may elect to withdraw from further involvement in the patent protection or commercialization of the Invention.
-At the request of the Inventor in such case, and upon terms mutually agreed upon between the Inventor(s) and the University, the University shall transfer its rights in the Invention to the Inventor(s).
+At any stage of evaluating a disclosure, applying for a patent, or in the commercialization process of an Invention, if the University has not otherwise assigned to a third party the right to pursue the same, the Vice President for ORED (or designee) may elect to withdraw from further involvement in the patent protection or commercialization of the Invention.
+At the request of the Inventor in such case, and upon terms mutually agreed upon between the Inventor(s) and the University (i.e., University receiving ten (10%) percent of any commercialization revenue for its support in developing the Invention), the University shall transfer its rights in the Invention to the Inventor(s).
 In such cases, the Inventor will indemnify and hold harmless the University for any actions, claims or damages resulting from the Invention.
-If outside funds supported the project leading to the Invention, this transfer is subject to any provisions of the sponsoring agreement.
-In addition, the transfer shall not affect the right of the University or the State of Florida to royalty-free use of the Invention, nor shall such transfer be granted until all pre-existing commitments to the federal sponsoring agency with regard to the Invention are fulfilled.
+If outside funds supported the project leading to the Invention, this transfer is subject to any provisions of a sponsoring agreement.
+In addition, the transfer shall not affect the right of the University or the State of Florida to royalty-free use of the Invention, nor shall such transfer be granted until all pre-existing commitments to a sponsor, if applicable, with regard to the Invention are fulfilled.
+After transfer to an employee, the Invention shall be the employee's property and any costs already incurred by the University or on its behalf shall not be assessed against the employee.
+Note that if the Invention was funded by a federal agency, a release of the invention by the University will be to the federal sponsoring agency as per federal law; the Inventor(s) may then seek title to the invention from the sponsoring federal agency.